 Another broad category of coaching is health and wellness.
 These coaches help clients deal with nutrition, weight management, mindfulness, mental health, and more.
 Anything related to maintaining a healthy mind and body and overall wellbeing falls under health and wellness coaching.

 Financial coaches help their clients manage their money.
 They teach things like how to save, create a budget, plan for retirement, and make wise financial decisions.
 Like all coaches, financial coaches have expertise in their field, usually because they faced a financial challenge in their past and overcame it.
-They take that knowledge and share it with others through coaching (like Melissa Boutin, one of our favorite money coaches, did).
-Check out our article on how to become a financial coach!

 Whether working with singles or couples, relationship coaches help their clients find and maintain healthy relationships.
 They also help with conflict resolution.